TodePond/TodePondDotCom/wikiblogarden/health/loo-lu/readme.md

 ## Turned around

 I was in an art gallery and I needed the loo.
 I went to the gents loo.
 When I walked out, a young man was walking in.
 He saw me, and looked surprised.
 He turned around, then turned around again.
 He looked up at the sign, and watched me as I walked away.

+## Gasp

+My colleague read these Lu loo tales and found them funny.

+After a meeting, I needed the loo.
+I told her I was just "popping to the loo".
+She gave me a grin and followed me there.

+When I went into the mens, she jokingly let out an audible gasp.
+And then walked into the womens.

+## The guard

+I was in a pub and I needed the loo.
+I tried to do my usual trick: I asked the bartender to 'point me' to the loo.
+He sounded annoyed and sarcastically said "Do you see the sign?" while pointing to the toilets sign.

+Unfortunately, both the mens and womens loos were at the same place, so my trick didn't work.

+A group of loud, drunken lads walked into the mens so I didn't want to go in that one.

+Luckily, there was a disabled loo there.
+It needed a radar key, but there was already a radar key in it!
+So I opened it and went in.

+But the door didn't lock from the inside.
+I wondered if it wasn't locking because there was still a radar key in it.
+So I went back outside, took the radar key out, and then went back inside.

+But unfortunately, it still didn't lock.
+So I went out again, and put the radar key back in the lock, and then I went into the womens loo.

+There were only two cubicles inside.
+One said "engaged".
+The other one said "vacant".
+I pushed the door of the "vacant" one, but it was actually "engaged".
+The lock was just broken.

+I freaked out and went back to my group at the table.

+My friend offered to come to the loo with me.
+She stood outside the disabled loo as my "guard" while I went to the loo.

+Later on, I needed the loo again.
+My friend came with me.
+But unfortunately, the disabled key had been locked, and the radar key removed.
+So we went into the womens loo together.
+Luckily, both cubicles were empty.

+She suggested calling this Lu loo tale "The guard".

 <br>